 Elementary teachers shall have a minimum of 225 minutes of preparation time per week.
-Such time will consist of at least four forty-five (45) minute blocks per week and be taken from: (1) forty-five (45) minute blocks at the beginning of the workday before classes begin; and (2) time while responsibility for their classes is assumed by subject area specialists.
+Such time will consist of at least four forty-five (45) minute blocks per week and be taken from: (1) forty-five (45) minute block at the beginning or ending of the workday before or after classes begin or end; and (2) time while responsibility for their classes is assumed by subject area specialists.